At a Glance

 Medicated to reduce pain for pets

 This item is on sale!

 The TriTop Ointment can be used as a short-term or long-term therapy treatment for external conditions such as inflammation of the outer ear or mucous membranes.
-This medicated ointment is also effective for healing minor cuts, scratches, superficial wounds and incisions after surgical procedures on dogs, cats and horses.
+This medicated ointment is also effective for healing minor cuts, scratches, superficial wounds and incisions after surgical procedures on dogs and cats.